FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 ## Configure tenant webhook settings

 Now, you need to configure the webhook at the tenant level.
-This will ensure the webhook receives the event.
+This will ensure the tenant emits the event and waits for the webhook's success.
 Navigate to the *Webhooks* tab for the default tenant.
 Enable the `user.password.breach` event and set the "Transaction setting" to "All the Webhooks must succeed".

 {% include _image.liquid src="/assets/img/blogs/breached-password-webhook/tenant-settings-webhooks-tab.png" alt="Setting up webhook tenant settings." class="img-fluid" figure=false %}

-Now that you have configured the tenant to emit the webhook events, you need to configure a webhook to listen.
+Click the *Save* button to persist the tenant configuration.
+Now that you have configured the tenant to send events, you need to configure a webhook to listen.

 ## Configure the webhook

 Navigate to the *Settings* section, and then to *Webhooks*.
-You may need to scroll to see that section.
-In this section, you're setting up the webhook and making sure it is able to receive the breached password detection event from any tenant for which it is configured.
+You may need to scroll to see this section.
+You're now setting the webhook up and making sure it is able to receive the breached password detection event.

-While a bit more complicated, configuring the tenant to emit an event and the webhook to receive it separately provides flexibility.
+While a bit more complicated, seperately configuring the tenant to emit an event and the webhook to receive it provides flexibility.
 You can create a number of global webhooks and then have tenants control which events are sent.
 For example, if you are [private labeling an application with FusionAuth's multi-tenancy functionality](/blog/2020/06/30/private-labeling-with-multi-tenant), you could set up one tenant to emit events for new user registrations and another to emit only failed user logins.
-If you want to emit the same event in different tenants, you can also configure the webhook to listen to events from certain applications.
+If you want to emit the same event in different tenants, you can also configure the webhook to listen to events from specific applications.
+See the [docs for more info](/docs/v1/tech/events-webhooks/).

-Create the webhook.
+Now, create the webhook in FusionAuth.
 Set the URL to `http://localhost:8000/webhook.php`.
-For this example, using this protocol is fine, but for production, please use TLS.
-Add a description:
+For an example, using this protocol is fine, but for production, please use TLS.
+Add a description, and you should end up with a screen like this:

 {% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-url.png" alt="The webhook configuration screen." class="img-fluid" figure=false %}

 Scroll down and make sure the `user.password.breach` event is enabled:

-{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-url.png" alt="Configuring the received webhook events." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-event-choice.png" alt="Configuring the received webhook events." class="img-fluid" figure=false %}

-It's a good idea to add a layer of security for a webhook so no unauthorized use can occur.
-You can do that with a [header, basic auth, or at the network layer](/docs/v1/tech/events-webhooks/securing), or some combination.
-For this application, you'll set a header value for the webhook:
+It's a good idea to secure your webhook so no unauthorized POSTs will be processed.
+You can do that with a [header, basic auth, or at the network layer](/docs/v1/tech/events-webhooks/securing), or some combination of the three.
+For this application, set a header value for the webhook:

 {% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-add-headers.png" alt="Configuring the webhook to receive an Authorization header." class="img-fluid" figure=false %}

+Finally, click the *Save* button.

 ## Write the webhook code

-Now that everything is properly configured, let's write code.
+Now that FusionAuth is properly configured, let's look at some code.
 We'll be using PHP because it's a performant language with good JSON handling.
-You could use any of the support [client libraries](/docs/v1/tech/client-libraries/) or call the APIs directly.
+You could use any of the [client libraries](/docs/v1/tech/client-libraries/) or call the APIs directly.
 I suppose you could write the webhook in bash, IF YOU DARE.

 But we'll use PHP.

 The code is [available here](https://github.com/FusionAuth/fusionauth-example-php-webhook) if you want to check it out.
-Here's the `webhook.php` code:
+Here's the `webhook.php` code, which is the heart of the example:

 ```php
 <?php